mllinman/Orpheus_Plus/README.md

 ## Current Architecture & Completed Milestones

-### Core Architecture
+### Core Architecture & UI
 - **Multi-track Timeline**: High-performance arrangement view with comping and beat-matching.
+- **Dynamic Workspace Manager**: A fully customizable, dockable panel system allowing users to tear off, resize, and construct their perfect studio layout.
+- **Glassmorphic Design**: A breathtaking, top-tier aesthetic powered by modern UI rendering techniques, frosted glass blurring, and dynamic accent gradients.
 - **Project Settings & Smart Directories**: Dedicated `.orph` files with intelligent auto-creation of `Audio/` sub-folders, keeping sessions flawlessly organized.
 - **Universal Export Engine**: Render master mixes and stems natively in WAV, FLAC, OGG, ALAC, AIFF, MP3, and AAC with customizable bit depths and sample rates.
 - **Spotify Mastering Preset**: One-click export enforcing exact -14 LUFS / -1 dB True Peak standards dynamically.

 ### AI Processing & DSP
 - **Native ONNX Runtime**: Local inference built directly into the C++ graph.
-- **AI Humanizer**: Offline drag-and-drop and real-time processing to clean up AI-generated chatter, clicks, pops, and crackle.
-- **AI Stem Extraction Automation**: Seamlessly bounce the mix to a temporary file, pass it through the ONNX StemSeparator, and auto-import Vocals, Bass, Drums, Synths, and Guitars back into the DAW timeline.
+- **The Flawless Vocal Suite & Humanization**: AI-driven pitch correction and a post-processing neural layer that guarantees the vocal takes sound organically recorded by injecting realistic breath mapping, sibilance, and subtle analog imperfections to outsmart AI detectors.
+- **Timbre Transfer**: Deep fake vocals replacing timbre while retaining exact timing.
+- **Latent Space Match-EQ**: Upload a reference track, and the AI learns its exact characteristics dynamically.
+- **Phase Alignment AI**: Automatically phase-align multi-mic recordings.
+- **Stem Auto-Arranger Expansion**: Advanced extraction that separates, renames, categorizes, and optimally arranges stems for mixing (Vocals, Electric Guitar, Bass, Drums, Percussion, Synth).
 - **Dynamic AI Mastering**: Automatically configures Linear Phase EQs and Multiband Compressors to achieve optimal LUFS loudness levels.

 ---

 ## The All-New Roadmap

-With the core architecture established, the new roadmap aims to finalize the ecosystem and deliver the ultimate professional polish.
+With the foundational AI processing and dynamic UI ecosystem completed, the new roadmap aims to push Orpheus Plus into the realm of Spatial Audio, Generative AI Composition, and Cinematic Scoring.

-### Phase 11 — The Flawless Vocal Suite & Humanization
+### Phase 15 — Spatial Audio & Immersive Mixing
-- **Neural Auto-Tune**: AI-driven pitch correction that analyzes intent.
-- **Stochastic Humanizer Tool**: (COMPLETED) A post-processing neural layer that guarantees the vocal takes sound organically recorded by injecting realistic breath mapping, sibilance, and subtle analog imperfections to outsmart AI detectors.
-- **Timbre Transfer**: Deep fake vocals replacing timbre while retaining your exact timing.
+- **Immersive Engine**: Native routing for 7.1.4 Dolby Atmos and Ambisonics, with a binaural renderer for headphone monitoring.
+- **3D Panner UI**: A modern, interactive spatial panner integrated into the `TrackSettingsPanel` and `MixerPanel`.
+- **Spatial AI Reverb**: Convolution reverb that maps impulse responses into 3D space dynamically.

+### Phase 16 — AI Composition Co-Pilot
+- **Generative Progression Engine**: AI-driven chord progression suggestions that adapt to the user's genre and style.
+- **Melody Autocomplete**: Feed a 4-bar melody and have the Co-Pilot generate infinite, stylistically matching variations.
+- **Rhythm Style Transfer**: Extract the groove/timing from an audio file and apply it instantly to a MIDI piano roll sequence.

-### Phase 12 — The Intelligent Mastering & Mixing Engineer
+### Phase 17 — The Scoring & Cinematic Ecosystem
-- **Latent Space Match-EQ**: Upload a reference track, and the AI learns its exact characteristics dynamically.
-- **Phase Alignment AI**: Automatically phase-align multi-mic recordings.
-- **Stem Auto-Arranger Expansion**: Advanced extraction that separates, renames, categorizes, and optimally arranges stems for mixing (Vocals, Electric Guitar, Bass, Drums, Percussion, Synth).
+- **Video Playback Engine**: Frame-accurate video synchronization for film scoring and sound design.
+- **Dialogue Leveling & Foley Match**: AI tools to automatically clean up location audio and match ADR (Automated Dialogue Replacement) to the original acoustic space.
+- **Score View Enhancement**: Printing and exporting traditional sheet music directly from MIDI clips.

-### Phase 13 — Ecosystem Expansion & Ultimate Professional Polish
+### Phase 18 — GPU Acceleration & Zero-Latency Overhaul
-- **Advanced Multi-Format Import/Export Engine**: Export individual tracks, multi-track stems, and master mixes in high-quality `.wav`, `.mp3`, `AAC`, `OGG`, `FLAC`, `ALAC`, and `AIFF` natively.
-- **Spotify Ready Standard**: Enforce true peak limits and integrated LUFS with an automatic master export preset.
-- **Hardware Control Integration**: Deep native mapping for MCU/HUI motorized fader control surfaces.
-- **Zero-Latency Monitoring Optimization**: Complete overhaul of the audio buffer handling for predicting buffer underruns, ensuring infinite neural plugins on standard laptop CPUs.
+- **ONNX DirectML / CoreML Integration**: Offloading neural network processing to the GPU to free up the CPU for audio threads.
+- **Lock-Free Architecture**: A complete audit and refactor of the audio graph using lock-free rings and atomic structures to achieve absolute zero-latency monitoring.
+- **Plugin Sandboxing**: Isolating VST3/AU plugins in separate processes to prevent external crashes from bringing down the DAW.

 ---